biojppm/rapidyaml/README.md

 the extreme focus of the test suite, currently ryml only fails to parse 15 out of ~900-1200 subparts from the test suite, and when compared against the reference results from `events` part, only 30 subparts fail.

-On a high-level, these are the main issues found:
-  * ryml fails to parse plain scalars (ie unquoted and unfolded scalars) when they have the same indentation in the following lines
-  * folded scalars are sometimes not idempotent over emit/parse pairs, or incorrectly parsed with whitespace inconsistencies
-  * quoted scalars: in some cases, they end up with differences to the reference when newlines or tabs are present
+These are the current issues:
-  * complex keys
+  * explicit keys (starting with `?`)
     * problem parsing when the scalar is missing after `? `
     * not supported in flow style
-  * some expected parse errors fail to materialize
+  * several expected parse errors do not materialize

-Refer the [list of current known failures](test/test_suite/test_suite_parts.cpp) for the current status, as this is subject to ongoing work.
+Refer to the [list of current known failures](test/test_suite/test_suite_parts.cpp) for the current status, as this is subject to ongoing work.